MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5604-scenario-include.md

-Get detailed transaction information and reference data for your asset management.
+Get details about transactions and reference data to manage your fixed assets.